-You can plug up the entrances with plugs or cork, putty or use
+You can plug up the entrances with plugs, cork, putty, or use

-caulking compound after all the bees are killed.
+caulking compound.
+Plug the holes after all the bees are killed.

-A safe time to plug entrances would be in the early fall months.
+A safe time to plug entrances is in the early fall months.

-If you plug up the entrances too early, you would not allow the carpenter
+If you plug up the entrances too early, you will stop the carpenter

-bees to pass thru the insecticide dust to pass freely and they may chew
+bees from passing through the insecticide dust, and they may chew

 new openings in other locations.

-The following year, by all means, spray early to prevent further
+The following year, spray early to prevent further

-She will deposit an egg, bring in a mass of pollen for the newly hatched
+She deposits an egg into the gallery, brings in a mass of pollen for the newly hatched

-larvae to feed on, and then seal it all off to ensure it's development
+larvae to feed on, and then seals it all off to ensure it's development

 before she repeats the process for the next egg.